 A Batman/Penguin kung fu fight.

-(And on a vaguely related note: Ozzie christens himself “The Penguin” right before the fight starts, but it’s got zero relevance to the story and even less reasoning.)
+(I should probably also mention that Ozzie christens himself “The Penguin” right before the fight starts, but it’s got zero relevance to the story and even less reasoning.)

 Honestly, though, I’m not sure why the “tricks from the Orient” are even necessary here.
 Penguin’s already got an army of killer birds, two creepy-ass Wolverine-clawed… things, and no fewer than three separate trick umbrellas: knife, flamethrower, and lightsaber whip.